telefonicaid/perseo-fe/docs/admin/configuration.md

 | PERSEO_AUTHENTICATION_SERVICE      | Keystone User Service to perform authentication                                                                                                                                                         |
 | PERSEO_CAST_TYPE                   | Maximum number of rule executions triggered by the same notification (with the same correlator) until refuse execute a rule.
 Default is 20.
 See [loop detection tips](https://github.com/telefonicaid/perseo-fe/blob/master/docs/architecture/architecture.md#loop-detection)   |
 | PERSEO_MAX_RULES_BY_CORR           | If true, enable attribute value casting based in NGSI-v2 attribute types if true.
 If false (default), the JSON native type for the attribute value is used.                                           |
-| PERSEO_CHECK_NON_SIGNAL_BY_API     | If false, the entities will be directly find using MongoDB, if true they will be fing using NGSIv2 API*
+| PERSEO_CHECK_NON_SIGNAL_BY_API     | If false, the entities will be directly find using MongoDB, if true they will be fing using NGSIv2 API(*)

-'*' Although the idea is that now Perseo works always using NGSIv2 API to check times for non signal rules, this setting has been introduced to ease a potential rollback if some problem is found with this new approach.
+(*)Although the idea is that now Perseo works always using NGSIv2 API to check times for non signal rules, this setting has been introduced to ease a potential rollback if some problem is found with this new approach.
 Thus, I has to be considered a kind of temporal debugging settings, to be removed when we get confident with the new functionality, thus you shouldn't use it with care.

 ### Basic Configuration